fgasdia/LMPTools.jl/README.md

 TRANSMITTER
 ```

 Note that only each transmitter latitude, longitude, and frequency is correct.
-The power and altitude use the default values for LongwaveModePropagator's `Transmitter` type.
+The power for each is 1000 W.

 ---